zjiayao/iclr_database/README.md

 </p>
 Although at some average rating the discrepancies between two groups seem significant (say at level 0.05), it is possilbe that it is due to selection bias, or other confounding factors.
-Towards robust studies of the potential bias, it is beneficial to obtain more covariates, especially those from the textual data themselves such as the submissions and the review texts.
+Towards rigorous studies of the potential bias, it is beneficial to obtain more covariates, especially those from the textual data themselves such as the submissions and the review texts.